8.3 C

 Best Linux Task Managers

 There are tons of Linux task managers available in the market.
-Moreover, every Linux distributions come with a distro-specific task manager depending on various Linux desktop environments.
+Moreover, every Linux distribution has a distro-specific task manager depending on various Linux desktop environments.
 Some are GUI-based, and some are CLI-based.
 But which one will you use as a kill switch to stop problematic applications or measure system performance?
-In this article, I will show you a generic list of the best Linux task managers covering both CLI and GUI based.
-I firmly believe this task management program will help you to manage your Linux system smoothly.

 CLI-based Linux Task Manager